ptolar/single-molecule-FRET-trace-analysis/README.md

 Usage:
 1. Set up image splitting and alignment
-Use an image containing multispectral beads to set up alignment between donor and acceptor channels coming from an image splitter. run find_alignment.m click on corresponding beads then close the window.
+Use an image containing multispectral beads to set up alignment between donor and acceptor channels coming from an image splitter.
+Run find_alignment.m
+Click on corresponding beads then close the window.
 Keep the tform variable in the workspase.

 2. Calculate background
-Edit set up information in generateSMbackgroundStreamsSplitView.m run generateSMbackgroundStreamsSplitView.m keep background images dbckg, fbckg, abckg in the workspace
+Edit set up information in generateSMbackgroundStreamsSplitView.m Run generateSMbackgroundStreamsSplitView.m
+Keep background images dbckg, fbckg, abckg in the workspace

 3. Analyse image streams
-edit set up information in processSMstreamsSplitView.m run processSMstreamsSplitView.m
+Edit set up information in processSMstreamsSplitView.m Run processSMstreamsSplitView.m

 Short sample image streams are provided along with the corresponding alignment image.